Upcoming Events

 In Brazilian Jiu-Jitsu, the belt system is universally recognised, with ranks progressing from white to black belt.
 Each belt represents a significant step in mastering techniques and understanding the art.
 The journey to a black belt in BJJ is rigorous, demanding both time and effort.

 However, at TFC, we have developed our own grading system to provide structure and goals for our students.
-Inspired by the BJJ belt system, our Muay Thai rankings progress through white, blue, purple, brown, and black singlets, with additional intermediate levels to mark progress more frequently.
+Inspired by the BJJ belt system, our ADULT Muay Thai rankings progress through white, blue, purple, brown, and black singlets, with additional intermediate levels to mark progress more frequently.

 - White to Blue 1 Singlet: Approximately 40 classes